rknightuk/rknight.me/src/posts/2016/2016-03-22-convert-lxf-to-bricklink-xml.md

 Once you're happy with your part list, click "Add to your Bricklink Wanted List".
 A window will popup allowing you to login to Bricklink.
 You can choose to add them to an existing list, or create a new one from this window.
 Once you click "Add parts", a message will confirm that the parts have been added, and there will be a button to view your wanted list.

 ![](http://studshq.s3.amazonaws.com/rebrickable-add-to-list.jpg)

-Want to learn more about buying on Bricklink?
-Check out my in-depth guide at [GuideToBricklink.com](http://guidetobricklink.com).

 ***